Namitha-Nagaraj/CV/README.md

 ## WORK HISTORY

+- 2022-06 – Present : **Asst.
+Manager ORM at Zolvit (Formerly Vakilsearch), Bangalore, Karnataka**

+  -> Uploading posts on social media regularly with relevant hashtags after checking for relevant keywords.

+  -> Sharing the requirements for the creatives and content to the relevant team for upcoming posts.

+  -> Creating the event and organizing webinars with the speakers.

+  -> Responding to the reviews and comments on social media platforms, i.e., Facebook, Twitter, Instagram, MouthShut, and TrustPilot and escalating the same if              required.

+  -> Uploading the videos/shorts/community posts on YouTube by adding the relevant hashtags and tags for a good reach.

+  -> Co-coordinating with the internal team, marketing head and CEO regularly for the improvisation on social media.

+  -> Preparing the social media calendar weekly-wise.

+  -> Regularly checking on news articles for video content.

-- 2021-01 – Present : **Asst.
+- 2021-01 – 2022-04 : **Asst.
 Manager ORM at Macavv Media Pvt Ltd, Bangalore, Karnataka**

      -> Monitoring Client’s social media platforms and reporting the same based on the priority.